cedx/webstorage.js/doc/usage/events.md

 ```

 !!! info
-    [Storage events](https://developer.mozilla.org/en-US/docs/Web/API/Window/storage_event) are partially supported: except when the [`Storage#clear()`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/clear) method is called, whenever the local storage is changed in the context of another document, a `changes` event is triggered.
+    [Storage events](https://developer.mozilla.org/en-US/docs/Web/API/Window/storage_event) are partially supported: except when the [`Storage#clear()`](https://developer.mozilla.org/en-US/docs/Web/API/Storage/clear) method is called, whenever the Web storage is changed in the context of another document, a `changes` event is triggered.